 - Fees: 2.19%, or $219 every 30 days

 - Type of arrangement: Non-recourse

-In the example above, a technical consulting business has billed one of its clients $200,000 for a recently completed project.
+In the example above, a technical consulting business has billed one of its clients $12,000 for a recently completed project.
 The client has 30 days to pay, but the consulting company needs cash to make payroll and invest into another project.
-The company decides to sell the invoice to a factoring company at a cost of $2,000 (1%) every 10 days until the invoice is collected.
-The factor collects on the invoice after a month, costing the company $6,000.
-Once the invoice is paid, the reserve – less the $6,000 factoring fee – is returned to the client.
+The company decides to sell the invoice to a factoring company at a cost of $219 per month.
+The factor collects on the invoice after a month.
+Once the invoice is paid, the remainder of the reserve, or $381, is returned to the client.